-The commission requires the following additional information, which will be kept confidential and not published on the public register34:
+The commission requires the following additional information, which will be kept confidential and not published on the public register:

-- 2.1 information to ensure that the activity being undertaken does not require an electricity licence (such as whether the exempt person is on-selling electricity purchased from a licensed retailer, and whether the sale is individually metered) - 2.2 the number of customers that are being supplied or sold electricity35
+- 2.1 information to ensure that the activity being undertaken does not require an electricity licence (such as whether the exempt person is on-selling electricity purchased from a licensed retailer, and whether the sale is individually metered) - 2.2 the number of customers that are being supplied or sold electricity

-34 Section 33D(2)(b) of the Electricity Industry Act 2000 provides that an application for registration must contain the information required by the commission.
+&lt;sup>34 Section 33D(2)(b) of the Electricity Industry Act 2000 provides that an application for registration must contain the information required by the commission.

-35 For embedded networks, this is the total number of meters which are supplied (network exemption) and sold electricity by an exempt person (retail exemption).
+&lt;sup>35 For embedded networks, this is the total number of meters for exempt persons who are supplying which are supplied (network exemption) and for exempt persons who are selling sold electricity by an exempt person (retail exemption), the number of orphan meters in an embedded network.
 For caravan parks, this is the total number of powered sites, cabins, etc. for network exemption customer numbers, and the total number of individually metered cabins, sites, caravans, etc. for retail exemption customer numbers.
 Although the physical meters may be different for each customer, for access to retail competition the critical information is the National Metering Identifier (NMI) for that meter.
-Most meters in embedded
+Most meters in

-2.3 an estimate of the aggregate (total) yearly electricity consumption at a site in megawatt hours (MWh).36
+2.3 an estimate of the aggregate (total) yearly electricity consumption at a site in megawatt hours (MWh).